 I love comedy.
 I love working out the different niches that comedians use to market themselves and also ruminating on how their stories join up and often come full circle.
 I love losing my stomach to laughter just like when you drive down a hill at high speed.
-If you love comedy too, for whatever reason, you should check out the Aberdeen Comedy Festival in Scotland.
+If you love comedy too, for whatever reason, you should check out the Aberdeen International Comedy Festival in Scotland.
 Here are five more reasons why and also a review some shows.

 Aberdeen International Comedy Festival

 Aberdeen’s Comedy International Festival – 10 days, 50 shows in a variety of different venues from vintage theatres to wee atmospheric dark pubs in this northeastern city of Scotland.

 It takes places this October from the 3rd until the 13th 2019.
 The Comedy Festival is not the only festival that takes place in Aberdeen, there are many other events which run throughout the city.